mfong4151/Maxwell-Fong-Mastermind/README.md

 ```bash
 npx prisma db generate
 ```
-is implicitly run by npx prisma db push, but in the case that anything fails refer to this command to generate the Client.
+is implicitly run by npx prisma db push, but in the case that anything fails, refer to db generate to generate the Client.

 If the database fails to initialize, please make sure that the you have sufficient privledges to make/access the database. npx prisma db generate will fail quietly if the database is not initialized correctly.